strayptr/wow/README.md

 Flow](https://guides.github.com/introduction/flow/); in particular,
 the `master` branch should always contain working code, and feature additions should be small and frequent.
-Release whenever a feature has been added and hasn't broken anything.
+Release whenever a feature has been added and it hasn't broken anything.

 ---